Welcome to Dream City

-Here’s an opportunity to create and build your own corner of Roskilde Festival.
-Dream City is an audience-driven area of Roskilde Festival’s camping site – located in H close to G. Here we have room for approx. 4.000 Roskilde Festival participants, who want to live in and carry out this user-driven area.
+Dream city is your opportunity to create and build your own spot at Roskilde Festival.
+Dream City is an audience-driven area of Roskilde Festival’s camping site – located in H. Here we have room for approx. 4.000 Roskilde Festival participants, who want to carry out this user-driven camp area.

-Dream City is about community, co-creation, collaboration – and great ideas.
-Dream City is the place for those Roskilde participants who want to create unique content and the right setting for their festival.
-It is for the people who want to do something special with their camp, build something extraordinary, or create something that elevates the experience for their fellow festival-goers.
-You only need to check a few boxes to be a part of Dream City:
+Dream City is about co-creation, collaboration, sustainability – and great ideas.
+This is the place for those Roskilde participants who want to upgrade their festival by creating unique surroundings.
+It is for those who want to do something special with their camp, build something extraordinary, and create something that elevates the experience for themselves and their fellow festival goers.

-- hold a ticket to Roskilde Festival 2014
+- Acquire a ticket to Roskilde Festival 2014 or become a volunteer.

-- your project/camp must bring a gift to Dream City – something that can be shared with the rest of the Dream City crowd
+- Consider your project/camp as a gift to Dream City – something that can be shared with the rest of the ‘Dreamers’ and festival goers.

-- what you bring, you also take with you again when you leave the city.
+- What you bring you must take with you again when you leave the city.

-If your camp is a part of Dream City you can enter the festival camping site up to 100 days before the festival starts and begin building and creating.
-Roskilde Festival will make some basic facilities such as guidance, cover, toilets, some tools and materials available, but you will have to deliver most of your camp yourselves.
-IMPORTANT INFO: The last weekend of construction in Dream City is the 21st – 22nd of June 2014 (one weekend before Roskilde Festival starts)!
-This means that your camp or project has to be completely finished on Sunday the 22nd of June at 8PM.
+IMPORTANT INFO: The last weekend of construction in Dream City is the 21st – 22nd of June 2014 (the weekend before Roskilde Festival begins).
+This means that your camp or project has to be completed on Sunday the 22nd of June at 8PM.

 It is your responsibility to clean up your camp area in Dream City completely after the festival ends.
 All Dream City citizens will therefore have the opportunity to stay in Dream City an extra day, so you have time to pack everything down and transport it out of the camping area.

-As long as you live up to the dogmas and the basic safety demands you can in return get to build and create virtually what you feel like.
+As long as you live up to the dogmas and the basic safety demands you can in return get to build and create what you dream of.
 We can already tell you that you can build furniture (benches, tables, beds), that you can build in levels (if it is safe and can’t fall) and that you can lay a floor and build platforms.
 But it’s your imagination and not ours that sets the agenda here.

 If this sounds like something you want to be a part of and you want to place a project or camp in Dream City, you can!
-All you have to do is, to participate. right know you just start your idea, meet us during the 100 days of Dream City festival, and later on you need to register your project and wish for a location in Dream City.
+All you have to do is participate.
+Read more about how you’ll get to do that here.

-Eventually, as the map of Dream City gets filled with camps and projects it will be possible to get inspiration from what everybody else is doing.
-If you have any questions about building some extraordinary construction you can contact us or join us at one of the workshops, where you also have the opportunity to discuss your idea and get assistance to realise them.
+If you have any questions about building some extraordinary construction you can contact us or join us at one of the workshops during the spring, where you also have the opportunity to discuss your ideas and get assistance to realize them.
 Read more about it here.

-You can also post questions on our Facebook page www.facebook.com/dreamcity.roskildefestival or send us an email.
+You can also post questions on our Facebook page www.facebook.com/dreamcity.roskildefestival or send us an email at email@example.com.

 Living in Dream City